Benefits of Play for Different Age Groups

 In the first few months, a baby enters the unoccupied play stage.
 It may look like they’re just making random movements with no specific purpose, but they are learning how the world works, and they are building the foundation for the other stages of play.

 From birth until about 2 years old, children are also in the solitary play stage.
 They may not even notice other children who are sitting or playing right beside them because they’re exploring their world.
-At this point, they have limited physical, cognitive and social skills, but the time they’re spending alone is part of the developmental benefits of play.
+At this point, they have limited physical, cognitive and social skills, but the time spent is part of the developmental benefits of play.

-When kids are around 2 years old, they move into the so-called “onlooker” phase.
+When kids are around 2 years old, they move into the “onlooker” phase.
 They watch other kids play because doing so helps them learn how to relate to others.
-They’ll frequently ask questions of the children they’re observing, but typically make no effort to join in the play.
+They’ll frequently ask questions of the children they’re observing but typically make no effort to join in the play.